DarkTangent01/http_server/README.md

-## simple HTTP Server with inotify
+## Simple HTTP Server with inotify

 This is a simple HTTP server written in C++ that servers static files and uses inotify to detect changes to a specific file and trigger a reload of the page in the browser.